AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 Prüfungsleistungen
 ```

 This ends my 13 weeks journey at [Red Hen Lab](http://www.redhenlab.org/home) for GSoC-2019.
 I enjoyed working with the team, and I learned a lot solving the challenges.
-I want to specially thanks to my mentor Dr. Jan Gorisch for providing valuable comments and guiding me over my journey!
+I want to specially thanks to my mentor Dr. Jan Gorisch, for providing valuable comments and guiding me over my journey!

-And most importantly, I express my gratitude to the people behind Google Summer of Code.
+And most importantly, I express my gratitude to the people behind the Google Summer of Code.
 I had a very enjoyable experience working in GSoC 2019.
 I hope I keep contributing.

 ### Others